manulorente/linux-foundation-lfs101/README.md

 ### Backing up

 There are many ways you can back up data or even your entire system.
-Basic ways to do so include the use of simple copying with cp and use of the more robust rsync.
+Basic ways to do so include the use of simple copying with `cp` and use of the more robust `rsync`.

 Both can be used to synchronize entire directory trees.
-However, rsync is more efficient, because it checks if the file being copied already exists.
-If the file exists and there is no change in size or modification time, rsync will avoid an unnecessary copy and save time.
-Furthermore, because rsync copies only the parts of files that have actually changed, it can be very fast.
+However, `rsync` is more efficient, because it checks if the file being copied already exists.
+If the file exists and there is no change in size or modification time, `rsync` will avoid an unnecessary copy and save time.
+Furthermore, because `rsync` copies only the parts of files that have actually changed, it can be very fast.

-cp can only copy files to and from destinations on the local machine (unless you are copying to or from a filesystem mounted using NFS), but rsync can also be used to copy files from one machine to another.
-Locations are designated in the target:path form, where target can be in the form of someone@host.
-The someone@ part is optional and used if the remote user is different from the local user.
+`cp` can only copy files to and from destinations on the local machine (unless you are copying to or from a filesystem mounted using NFS), but `rsync` can also be used to copy files from one machine to another.
+Locations are designated in the `target:path` form, where `target` can be in the form of `someone@host`.
+The `someone@` part is optional and used if the remote user is different from the local user.

-rsync is very efficient when recursively copying one directory tree to another, because only the differences are transmitted over the network.
-One often synchronizes the destination directory tree with the origin, using the -r option to recursively walk down the directory tree copying all files and directories below the one listed as the source.
+`rsync` is very efficient when recursively copying one directory tree to another, because only the differences are transmitted over the network.
+One often synchronizes the destination directory tree with the origin, using the `-r` option to recursively walk down the directory tree copying all files and directories below the one listed as the source.

-rsync is a very powerful utility.
+`rsync` is a very powerful utility.
 For example, a very useful way to back up a project directory might be to use the following command:

 ```bash
 rsync -av /home/student/project /mnt/backup
 ```

-Note that rsync can be very destructive!
+Note that `rsync` can be very destructive!
 Accidental misuse can do a lot of harm to data and programs, by inadvertently copying changes to where they are not wanted.
 Take care to specify the correct options and paths.
-It is highly recommended that you first test your rsync command using the -dry-run option to ensure that it provides the results that you want.
+It is highly recommended that you first test your `rsync` command using the `-dry-run` option to ensure that it provides the results that you want.

-To use rsync at the command prompt, type rsync sourcefile destinationfile, where either file can be on the local machine or on a networked machine; The contents of sourcefile will be copied to destinationfile.
+To use `rsync` at the command prompt, type `rsync sourcefile destinationfile`, where either file can be on the local machine or on a networked machine; the contents of sourcefile will be copied to destinationfile.

 A good combination of options is shown in: